khliew/maydayworld.net/README.md

 Install dependencies with `npm install` from root directory.

 ### Running locally
-Start local server with `npm start`.
-Go to [http://localhost:8080](http://localhost:8080) from a web browser.
+Start a local server with `ng serve`.
+Go to [http://localhost:4200](http://localhost:4200) from a web browser.

 ### Building files
-Build project with `npm run build`.
+Build project with `ng build`.
 Output will be located in `/dist`.
+To build for production, use the `-prod` flag.

 ### Testing
-Run tests with `npm test`.
+Run unit tests with `ng test`.
+After starting a local server, run end-to-end tests with `ng e2e`.

 ## License
 Code is licensed under [Apache 2.0](/LICENSE).